McAnulty College of Liberal Arts

-In 1878, the Fathers of the Congregation of the Holy Ghost and the Immaculate Heart of Mary established a College of Arts and Letters, which was incorporated in 1882 as Pittsburgh Catholic College of the Holy Ghost with authority to great degrees in the arts and sciences.
+In 1878, the Fathers of the Congregation of the Holy Ghost and the Immaculate Heart of Mary established a College of Arts and Letters which was incorporated in 1882 as Pittsburgh Catholic College of the Holy Ghost with authority to grant degrees in the arts and sciences.
 In 1911, the College and University Council of the Commonwealth of Pennsylvania extended the charter to university status and approved the amendment in favor of the corporate title, Duquesne University.
-Since that time, the Graduate School in the College has grown significantly, now encompassing 11 departments, several Centers and Institutes, and offering 24 graduate degrees and certificates.
+In 2002, the University’s name was formally changed to Duquesne University of the Holy Spirit.